-Chilko Lake, British Columbia, is home to one of the largest populations of sockeye salmon in Canada, and consequently this population is used as an indicator of sockeye salmon for the entire Fraser River watershed (Bradford et al. 2000; Irvine and Akenhead 2013).
-Each spring 10 - 40 million Sockeye Salmon smolts (~9% age-1 smolts, ~4% age-2 smolts; Irvine and Akenhead 2013) emigrate from the lake towards the ocean, and these migrations have been intensively studied.
+Chilko Lake, British Columbia, is home to one of the largest populations of Sockeye Salmon in Canada, and consequently this population is intensively studied and is used as an indicator of Sockeye Salmon for the entire Fraser River watershed (Bradford et al. 2000; Irvine and Akenhead 2013).
+Each spring 10 - 40 million Sockeye Salmon smolts (~96% age-1 smolts, ~4% age-2 smolts; Irvine and Akenhead 2013) emigrate from the lake towards the ocean.
 Using telemetry, the initial migratory corridor, the clear, slow-moving, and pristine waters of the Chilko River, appear high-risk relative to the turbid waters downstream, including the Fraser River (Clark et al. 2016; Rechisky et al. 2020).
-Piscivorous bull trout (Salvelinus confluentus) exploit the Sockeye Salmon smolt migrations, exclusively feeding on migrating sockeye salmon smolts (Furey et al. 2015) at high rates (Furey et al. 2016b) during this time.
-Bull trout appear to select for small smolts or those with specific infections (Furey et al. 2015; Furey et al. 2021), and smolts can reduce their risk of predation by migrating in high densities (Furey et al. 2016; Furey et al. 2020).
-Thus, this system provides an ideal model for investigating fine-scale predator-prey interactions between Sockeye Salmon smolts and Bull Trout. .
+These high-risk areas are likely attributed to by the presence of predators such as piscivorous Bull Trout (Salvelinus confluentus) observed in the area (Clark et al. 2016).
+Bull Trout in the system are observed to exploit the Sockeye Salmon smolt migrations, feeding extensively on migrating Sockeye Salmon smolts near the Chilko Lake outlet (Furey et al. 2015), and appear to synchronize their movements with the timing of the Sockeye Salmon smolt out-migration period (Furey and Hinch 2017).
+Furthermore, Bull Trout in Chilko also appear to selectively feed on small smolts or those with specific infections (Furey et al. 2015; Furey et al. 2021), and smolts can reduce their risk of predation by migrating in high densities (Furey et al. 2016; Furey et al. 2020).
+Thus, this system provides an ideal model for investigating fine-scale predator-prey interactions between Sockeye Salmon smolts and Bull Trout.

 One method to passively observe predator-prey interactions is Dual-Frequency Identification Sonar (DIDSON).
 The DIDSON system uses acoustic imaging to allow for passive observations of animal behaviors, including in turbid water and at night (Maxwell and Gove 2007; Moursund et al. 2003; Nichols et al. 2014).
 This technology can also be used to assess fish size distributions (Burwen et al. 2010; Crossman et al. 2011; Martignac et al. 2015).
-The present study uses DIDSON at the Chilko Lake-River outlet to: 1) gain a better understanding of predator-prey dynamics between Bull Trout and sockeye salmon smolts, 2) investigate site differences and temporal factors influencing Bull Trout feeding activity, and 3) ascertain if the DIDSON system can provide accurate estimates of Bull Trout size distributions.
+The present study uses DIDSON at the Chilko Lake-River outlet to: 1) gain a better understanding of predator-prey dynamics between Bull Trout and Sockeye Salmon smolts, 2) investigate site differences and temporal factors influencing Bull Trout feeding activity, and 3) ascertain if the DIDSON system can provide accurate estimates of Bull Trout size distributions.

-Methods:
+<A>Methods:

-Study area:
+Study area. —

 This study was conducted at the outlet of Chilko Lake (also known as Tŝilhqox Biny), British Columbia, Canada (Fig. 1).
 Chilko Lake is a 180 km2, high elevation (~1100 m.a.s.l) lake that has a north-south orientation and stretches ~65 km long.
 Each spring, Fisheries and Oceans Canada (DFO) installs a counting fence to estimate the numbers of outmigrant smolts.
 The DFO counting fence is located approximately 1.3 km downstream from Chilko Lake (Fig. 1), and has been deployed annually since the early 1950s (Irvine and Akenhead 2013).
 Smolt densities obtained from the counting fence are estimated using digital photographs of smolt passing through the fence at regular time intervals and integrate estimates of smolt speeds as they pass.
 In 2016, smolt densities were estimated hourly.

-DIDSON deployment and setup:
+DIDSON deployment and setup. —